Skip to main content

 1.1. show: Revealing Hidden Elements

+The show action modifies an element's visibility, changing its CSS display property from none to its default value, effectively making it appear on the page.
 This action is fundamental for creating responsive and dynamic forms.
 You can design interfaces that hide complex or conditional sections by default, revealing them only when a user's input makes them relevant.
 This declutters the UI and guides the user through the workflow.

 Configuration